portfolio ➜ origin ➜ Italy

 Piemonte

-Categories: Americano, Red Wine, Vermouth, Vino Amaro, Sparkling Wine, Quinquina/Chinato
+Categories: Vermouth, Americano, Quinquina/Chinato, Vino Amaro, Sparkling Wine

 Located in northwest Italy, the Piedmont region is perhaps Italy’s most esteemed and distinctive wine region: home of Barolo and Barbaresco; Barbera d’Alba and Barbera d’Asti; Dolcetto; Asti and Moscato d’Asti; as well as Alta Langa, Brachetto d’Acqui, Erbaluce di Caluso, Favorita, Friesa, Gavi di Gavi, Gattinara, Ghemme, Grignolino, Roero-Arnesis, Timorasso and Ruché di Castagnole Monferrato.
 Piemonte is also renowned for its classic Vermouth di Torino as well as its vino amaro.
 During the emergence of the modern vermouth trade, Piemonte was a part of the same political unit, the Kingdom of Sardinia, as Savoie, France — home of Vermouth de Chambéry.